arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - **On-demand instances in `stopping` state, preparing to hibernate will be billed**
 - If an instance is running, it will be billed
 - In all the other cases, an instance will not be billed

+## Run Command
+- Systems Manager **Run Command** lets you remotely and securely manage the configuration of your **managed instances**.
+A _managed instance_ is any EC2 instance that has been configured for **Systems Manager**.
+- Run Command enables you to automate common administrative tasks and perform ad-hoc configuration changes at scale.
+- You can use Run Command from the **AWS Console**, the AWS CLI, AWS Tools for Windows PowerShell, or the AWS SDKs.
+Run Command is offered at no additional cost.